redpesk-core/afb-binding/docs/reference-v4/func-afb-data.md

  * Update the value of the given data with the given value *
  * @param data the data to be changed, must be mutable
- * @param value the value to set to data, possibly with convertion *
+ * @param value the value to set to data, possibly with conversion *
  * @return 0 on success or a negative -errno like value */